 Step-by-Step Instructions

-Heat the oil in a large caldero or cast-iron pot over medium heat.
-Sauté the onion, bell pepper, garlic, cilantro, and tomato sauce with the bouillon cubes, sazón packet, oregano, adobo, and black pepper for 2–3 minutes, stirring until glossy and fragrant.
+Start by heating the oil in a large caldero or heavy-bottomed pot over medium heat.
+Add the onion, bell pepper, and garlic and cook for about 2 minutes, stirring occasionally, until everything softens and starts to smell good.

 Serving Suggestions

-- For a sweet-savory bite, serve with Maduros (Fried Sweet Plantains)—or swap for Tostones (Fried Green Plantains) if you want something salty and crispy.
+- And of course, a side of Maduros (Fried Sweet Plantains) for that sweet, caramelized contrast, or Tostones (Fried Green Plantains) if you want something crispy and salty.

 Storage Tips

-Refrigerate leftovers in an airtight container for up to 4 days.
-To reheat, sprinkle in a tablespoon or two of water, cover, and warm on the stovetop over low heat or in the microwave until fluffy again.
-(A heavy-bottomed pot helps prevent scorching.)
+Store leftover moro in an airtight container in the refrigerator for up to 4 days.
+To reheat, add a tablespoon or two of water, cover, and warm over low heat on the stovetop or in the microwave.
+The little bit of water helps bring the rice back to life without drying it out.

 Recipe Tips